englekk/handbook-docs/Fuse/05 - Triggers and Animators.md

 - `ParentSize`: Same as `Size` but uses the elements parents size instead.
 - `PositionChange`: Used in response to a @(LayoutAnimation) to move the element by the amount of change in position within it's parent.
 - `WorldPositionChange`: Used in response to a @(LayoutAnimation) to move the element by the amount of change in position relative to the entire display.
-- `Keyboard`: Moves the element relative to the size of the eyboard.
+- `Keyboard`: Moves the element relative to the size of the keyboard.

 The `RelativeNode` property lets you move an element relative to another.
 In that case, you may use the following `RelativeTo` modes: